selfdriven-foundation/selfdriven-institute/docs/pages/papers/paper-conduction-score-template.md

 Describe the purpose of the project and how it contributes to the broader mission of the organisation.

-> *Every project should contribute to one or more Conducting Areas and ultimately advance the Institute's purpose.*
+> *Every project should contribute to one or more Conducting Areas and ultimately advance the direction/purpose.*

-# 2. Desired Outcomes
+## 2. Desired Outcomes

 Describe the outcomes that define success.